-

 End of Day and Prize Store

-Each activity helps to build brave talking, decrease anxiety, and increase speech with numerous peers and adults.
+Each activity builds brave talking, decreases anxiety, and strengthens speech with peers and adults.

-Parent Skills Training sessions are held in-person daily from 10:00-11:30am (90-min) with Dr. Scharfstein after camp drop-off.
-Not required, but a real benefit for campers’ parents.
+Parent Skills Training sessions: In-person daily from 10:00-11:30am (90-min) with Dr. Scharfstein after camp drop-off.
+Optional, but highly valuable!
 Live parent coaching on Thursday.

-Parent/Counselor Feedback: counselors meet daily with parents from 2:00-2:15pm to review their child’s strengths and growth areas.
+Parent/Counselor Feedback: Counselors and parents meet daily from 2:00-2:15pm to review your child’s strengths and growth areas.

 Confident Kids Camp Costs

-*Discounts: Returning clients/campers of Dr. Scharfstein receive $300 off.
-Returning campers eligible for Junior Counselor roles also receive a discount.
+Returning clients/campers of Dr. Scharfstein receive $300 off; Junior Counselors also receive a discount.

 Insurance Coverage

 Rockville Therapy Center LLC [Confident Kids Camp] is an out-of-network provider and does not accept insurance.
-A Registration Fee is required at the time of registration and the full cost of camp is due before camp begins.
+A Registration Fee is required at registration and the full cost of camp is due before camp begins.

-Some families report that insurance may reimburse 30-40%, but reimbursement varies by plan and is not guaranteed.
-Families are encouraged to check with their insurance company for out-of-network-benefits, pre-authorization requirements, and reimbursement procedures prior to registering for camp.
+Some families report 30-40% reimbursement, but this varies by plan and is not guaranteed.
+Families should check with their insurance company regarding out-of-network-benefits, pre-authorization, and reimbursement procedures prior to registering for camp.

-We will provide Superbills for all services, which can be used to file claims with your insurance.
+We provide Superbills for all services, which can be used to file your insurance claims.

-- Camp Superbill: provided within 2 weeks after camp completion
+- Camp Superbill: provided within 2 weeks after camp.

-- Pre-Camp Services Superbill (Intake Evaluation, Lead-ins, etc.): available on the 1st of every month through our Client Portal.
+- Pre-Camp Services Superbill (Intake Evaluation, Lead-ins): available on the 1st of each month via Client Portal.

 Diagnostic Codes on Superbills